 Many desktop synthesizer apps – including Equator and Strobe2 – allow you to control one preset at a time.
 With clever sound design you may create presets that behave very differently in different pitch registers, but you might instead want to control completely different sounds.
 To do this, you may use a digital audio workstation (DAW) and assign a different instrument to each channel strip.
 In this tutorial we'll walk you through two examples: Logic Pro X and MainStage.
 If you use another DAW, you may use these instructions as a general guide and refer to your DAW's manual for more specific details.

-- Launch Logic and create the same number of software instrument tracks as controllers you'd like to use.
-In this example, we're using a Lightpad Block and a Seaboard Block, so we have two software instrument tracks that we've labeled Lightpad Block and Seaboard Block.
+Launch Logic and create the same number of software instrument tracks as controllers you'd like to use.
+In this example, we're using a Lightpad Block and a Seaboard RISE 2, so we have two software instrument tracks that we've labelled Lightpad Block and Seaboard RISE 2.

-- Next, go to Logic Pro X > Preferences > Advanced Tools... and click "Enable All."
+Next, go to Logic Pro > Settings > Advanced... and click "Enable Complete Features"

 Now let's take a look at controlling separate sounds in MainStage from a Lightpad Block and Seaboard Block.